paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

 You can use the ``psf_respx_mock`` fixture to override a response for a particular test.
 The replacement can be done in a separate fixture or in the test function itself.
-If you are doing this in a separate fixture the convention is to return the RequestsMock as the fixture value so that you can chain together multiple fixtures that add or alter the responses for a test.
+If you are doing this in a separate fixture the convention is to return the ``MockRouter`` as the fixture value so that you can chain together multiple fixtures that add or alter the responses for a test.